Ranulph Fiennes: Personal life

-In 2003, shortly after boarding a flight to Scotland from Bristol Airport, Fiennes suffered a heart attack and later underwent emergency bypass surgery.
+In 2003, shortly after boarding a flight to Scotland from Bristol Airport, Fiennes suffered a heart attack; he underwent emergency bypass surgery.

 On 6 March 2010, Fiennes was involved in a three-car collision in Stockport which resulted in minor injuries to himself and serious injuries to the driver of another car.
 He had been in Stockport to participate in the annual High Peak Marathon in Derbyshire as part of a veterans' team known as Poles Apart that managed to win the veterans' trophy, in just over 12 hours despite the freezing conditions.

-Diagnosed with Parkinson's disease in 2019, Fiennes was open about the disease and his life with it.